1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

-Amanda C. Machin is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher, where she currently practices in the firm’s Litigation and Labor & Employment Departments.
+Amanda C. Machin is of counsel in the Washington, D.C. office of Gibson, Dunn & Crutcher, where she currently practices in the firm’s Litigation and Labor & Employment Departments.

 She has represented clients in federal, state, arbitral, and administrative proceedings, and at both the appellate and trial court levels.
 She has represented clients in a wide range of employment matters, including those involving trade secrets, executive employment disputes, regulatory compliance, immigration, and wage-and-hour and discrimination laws.
 She has also counseled clients on workplace safety issues and represented clients who have been investigated and/or cited by the Occupational Safety and Health Administration.